 provide all information and assistance reasonably requested by the other Party to ensure that no harm comes to any persons.

-For the purpose of this section 8 “all practicable steps” shall be deemed to have been taken where the relevant Party has taken all those steps required under applicable law.
+For the purposes of this section 8 “all practicable steps” shall be deemed to have been taken where the relevant Party has taken all those steps required under applicable law.

 Curtailment